 Select the type tool from the toolbar, then click and drag a large text box across your image.
-Type the first few words of the slogan you would like to use for your final poster.
-For example purposes, the slogan we chose is "JUST IMAGINE WHAT'S POSSIBLE".
+Type the first few words of the title you would like to use for your final poster.
+For example purposes, the slogan we chose is "Hello from MACHU PICCHU".

 Congratulations!
 You've just created your very first type in Photoshop.
-Your layers panel should now have two layers, one for each text box.
+Your layers panel should now have a layer for your text box.

 We now want to customize and position our text as much as possible before moving to the next steps.